ARTorres22/CPE-322/labs/Lab 3.md

 ---
 `$ python3 cpu.py`

-*Description: *
-couldn't get psutil working
+*Description: Shows physical cores, logical cores, and their utilization* couldn't get psutil working on my original laptop, so I swapped to a different one
 ![cpu](img/cpu.png)
 ---
 `$ python3 battery.py`

-*Description: *
-couldn't get psutil working
+*Description: Displays the battery percentage, time left, and if it is plugged in* The battery on this is completely dead, so the info is correct
 ![battery](img/battery.png)
 ---
 `$ python3 documentstats.py document.txt`